DevTechBytes/Configure-AWS-Named-Profiles/readme.md

 # Setting up AWS Named Profiles

-This repo is contains the commands ran in the following YouTube video <a href="https://youtu.be/6qXKlcApG8Q">🔐 Master AWS Named Profiles: Named Profiles Setup Tutorial! 🔑</a>
+This repo contains the commands ran in the following YouTube video <a href="https://youtu.be/6qXKlcApG8Q">🔐 Master AWS Named Profiles: Named Profiles Setup Tutorial! 🔑</a>

 ## Installing AWS CLI